kelvinlim/tetrad_polyglot/README.md

-# tetrad_python
+# tetrad_polyglot

-Information for creating a devcontainer to support using vscode for writing python code with tetrad.
+Information for creating a devcontainer to support using vscode for writing python and R code with tetrad.

 A prerequisite is that you have installed vscode and docker on your system.
 This has been tested on: